ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 #### Labels

 - `id`: the unique resource name.
-- `node`: name of the node hosting the resource.
+- `node`: the name of the node hosting the resource.
 - `managed`: either `true` or `false`.
 - `role`:  one of `started|stopped|master|slave` or one of `starting|stopping|migrating|promoting|demoting`.
 - `status` one of `active|orphaned|blocked|failed|failure_ignored`.